Prehistory of Anatolia: Stone Age

 The Stone Age is a prehistoric period in which stone was widely used in the manufacture of implements.
 This period occurred after the appearance of the genus Homo about 2.6 million years ago and roughly lasted 2.5 million years to the period between 4500 and 2000 BC with the appearance of metalworking.

 Paleolithic

-In 2014, a stone tool was found in the Gediz River that was securely dated to 1.2 million years ago.
+In 2014, a stone tool was found in the Gediz River that was securely dated to between 1.17 and 1.24 million years ago.
 Evidence of Paleolithic (prehistory 500,000–10,000 BC) habitation include the Yarimburgaz Cave (Istanbul), Karain Cave (Antalya), and the Okuzini, Beldibi and Belbasi, Kumbucagi and Kadiini caves in adjacent areas.
 Examples of paleolithic humans can be found in the Museum of Anatolian Civilizations (Ankara), in the Archaeological Museum in Antalya, and in other Turkish institutions.

 Evidence of fruit and of animal bones has been found at Yarimburgaz.
 The caves of the Mediterranean region contain murals.
 Original claims (1975) of 250,000-year-old, Middle Pleistocene, Homo sapiens footprints at Kula and Karain Caves are now considered erroneous and have been revised to the Late Pleistocene era.